Code-Institute-Submissions/china-tea/README.md

 Images of products tested as not working in the format of the original framework.
 Images of products put in ascending order with deep red border for improved definition and appearence.
 Image of free sample and text moved into jumbotron for improved design.

+Deployment:

+This project was developed using Cloud9 and Gitpod.
+In both casess all work was committed to Githup.
+It was deployed to Github Pages as follows:

+ 1. Log into Github
+ 2. Select the repository required.
+ 3. Select settings from the menu items.
+ 4. Scroll down to select Github Pages.
+ 5. "Master Branch" selected in the source dropdown link.
+ 6. The link to the website is now usable.

+Credits:

+Many thanks for the support and advice in creating this website to my mentor Simen Daehlin